 Rocker or Glider: We hope your baby falls asleep quickly, easily, and with zero fussing.
 For the rest of us, these chairs help lull little ones to slumber and are a perfect cozy spot for feeding.

-Storage Bins: Babies just seem to generate stuff.
-Put it all away with bins that help sort things and stash them out of sight.
+Storage Bins or Baskets: Babies just seem to generate stuff.
+Put it all away with bins or baskets that help sort things and stash them out of sight.

 Swaddle Blankets: If you’re an origami professional or Dr. Harvey Karp, perhaps you use these lightweight, square, breathable blankets for actual swaddling; for everyone else, swaddle blankets are an essential light layer when babies are napping in your arms (we also love them as stroller covers to block the sun when baby is snoozing).

 Swaddle Sleep Sacks: These genius velcro or zip-up innovations replicate all the coziness of a swaddle without you having to do all the folding and tucking.
 Once babies are out of swaddles, an arms-free sleep sack is the next step for nighttime warmth and comfort.
 (Doctors recommend keeping loose blankets out of babies’ cribs).

 Baby Toys: Add just a few key items: a nontoxic teether, a couple indestructible board books, maybe a soft little rattle that makes an unobjectionable sound.
 Remember, the rogue gifters will fill in this category for you, whether or not you add toys to your registry at all.